Human Service Acronyms

 DD – Developmental Disability

-- This is a diverse group of severe chronic conditions that are due to mental and/or physical impairments.
+- Encompasses a diverse group of severe chronic conditions that are related to mental and/or physical impairments.

 DHS – Department of Human Services

-- An Illinois department charged with administering certain human services – including food assistance.
+- An Illinois department charged with administering certain human services, including food assistance, emergency shelter, and sexual assault prevention.

 DOA – Department on Aging

-- An Illinois department charged with administering certain human services – primarily services for seniors.
+- An Illinois department charged with administering certain human services for seniors and their caregivers.

 DON – Determination of Need